ZPavel/excelToPojo/README.md

 ExcelToPojoUtils is simple utility class that can help you to fill this gap.
 It uses Apache Poi and Lombok libraries, generics and reflection to be the most flexible.

-## To parse an Excel file and to get a list of pojos :
+## To parse an Excel file and get a list of pojos :

 ### First create a pojo class you would get :